fifthQuark/karenWaveForms/README.md

 This repository contains a very simple waveform html and js dislplay.
 It was created for the Churchill fall musical, Spongebob as karens face.
-I would recoment using canvasFreq.
+I would recommend using canvasFreq, but if waves still works it is an option. canvasDom does not really work it just ends up being based on the volume.